 Yarning circle, weaving and storytelling

 Join the yarning circle, learn weaving techniques and hear Indigenous stories.

 Food & Tastings

-Watch as a whole eel is wrapped in paperbark and cooked the traditional way, and then taste the results.
-A bush tucker barbecue lunch is also available for purchase.
+Watch as an eel is wrapped in paperbark and cooked the traditional way, and afterwards enjoy a taste.

 Treat yourself to something scrumptiously different, made from bush tucker foods used in innovative ways.

 Enjoy freshly made Devonshire Tea and more